-The Mighty Murray is more than a river and state border, it is a place where people gather, celebrate, and share in life.
-A place to explore and push your limits.
-A place to relax and take in the beauty nature beholds.
+The Mighty Murray is more than a river and state border, it is a place where people gather, share, and celebrate.
+You can indulge your love of the water, or just breathe in the fresh air and relax.

 On the banks

-The lush green banks of Noreuil Park offer a cooling oasis on a summer’s day, as you stretch out sheltered by the overhead gum canopy.
-Take a refreshing dip in the river, play on the playground, or throw in a line and try catching yourself a famous Murray Cod.
-When the stomach rumble hits just grab a spot and start unpacking your picnic basket or fire up one of the barbeques.
-A whole day could be spent at Noreuil Park simply enjoying the Murray River.
+The lush green banks of Noreuil Park offer a cooling oasis, as you stretch out sheltered by the ancient canopy of Murray River Red Gums.
+Take a refreshing splash in the river, play in the playground, or throw a line and catch yourself a famous Murray Cod.
+When the tummy rumbles hit, just grab a spot and unpack your picnic basket, or fire up one of the many barbeques.
+Stretch your legs on the recently opened Riverside Precinct with extensive pram and wheelchair-friendly boardwalks.

 Wanting to spend a night on the banks of the Murray?
 Head to Richardson’s Bend for free riverside camping.